-Power and Water will begin its Alice Springs vegetation maintenance program in late September 2020.
+Power and Water began its revised Alice Springs vegetation maintenance program in late September 2020.
+The revised program consists of tree trimming and tree replacement works and is an ongoing program.

-Two weeks before any trimming takes place, a card will be left in nearby letterboxes to advise that tree maintenance will be taking place.
+Two weeks before any trimming takes place, a card is left in nearby letterboxes to advise it will be taking place.

-We have engaged Infrastructure Vegetation Management Services Australia Pty Ltd to undertake the vegetation maintenance program.
+We engaged Infrastructure Vegetation Management Services (IVMS) Australia Pty Ltd to undertake the vegetation maintenance program.
 They are a Northern Territory owned and operated company, registered with Supply Nation as an Indigenous company.

-Vegetation presents significant safety and power reliability risks to the Alice Springs and surrounding area power network.
+Vegetation presents significant safety and power reliability risks to the power network servicing Alice Springs and the surrounding area.

 We maintain our power infrastructure year-round to ensure the power stays on and our community stays safe.
 A significant part of our maintenance works is trimming vegetation.